-Almost 60 Syrian militia fighters entered Germany as refugees, Der Spiegel reports
+Almost 60 Syrian fighters came to Germany as refugees

 Almost 60 former fighters from a Syrian militia group linked to al Qaeda came to Germany posing as refugees, German news weekly Der Spiegel reported on Saturday.